guysoft/backupfriend-client/README.rst

 BackupFriend Client
 ===================

-BackupFriend is a tool that lets you place a RaspberryPi in your friends house or family, or a server.
+BackupFriend is a tool that lets you place a RaspberryPi with a hard drive in your friends house or family, or a server.
 And lets you sync your folders tracking history changes.
 It uses a backend located here: https://github.com/guysoft/BackupFriend-docker .
 And a RaspsberryPi distro that holds this backend here: https://github.com/guysoft/BackupFriendPi

 This repository is the graphical Desktop application.

 Requiremnets:
  - SSH